-(2) Beneficial ownership of shares, as determined in accordance with applicable Securities and Exchange Commission ("SEC") rules, includes shares as to which a person has or shares voting power and/or investment power.
+Beneficial ownership of shares, as determined in accordance with applicable SEC rules, includes shares as to which a person has or shares voting power and/or investment power, or as to which a person has the right to acquire beneficial ownership within the next 60 days.
 We have been informed that all shares shown are held of record with sole voting and investment power, except as otherwise indicated.